-Public consultations of the Environmental assessment report (EAR) of the Programme and of the TS
+Public consultations of the Environmental assessment report (EAR) of the Programme and of the Integrated territorial strategy for the CBC region

-The first EAR consultations were organised in July 2021 (in Bulgaria) and in August 2021 (in North Macedonia) for determination of the scope and content of the EAR.
-The second round of consultations were conducted in the period November - December 2021-January 2022 (in Bulgaria) and in January-February 2022 (in North Macedonia) on the EAR.
-The received comments from all institutions and stakeholders from both countries were reflected in the EAR and their legal compliance was confirmed in the competent body's EAR final opinion.
+As a part of preparation of the EAR of the Programme and of the Integrated territorial strategy for the CBC region two rounds of public consultations were held.
+The first consultations were organised in July 2021 (in Bulgaria) and in August 2021 (in North Macedonia) on scoping report for determination of the scope and content of the environmental assessment report.
+The second round of consultations were conducted in the period November - December 2021-January 2022 (in Bulgaria) and in the period January-Febraury 2022 (in North Macedonia) on the Environmental assessment report.
+The received comments from all institutions and stakeholders from both countries were reflected in EAR.